ncuriel/field_fundraising/README.md

 I created a webform on powerbase (a version of CiviCRM).

-I made input boxes for: First Name, Last Name, Street Address, Zip Code, Phone, and Email.
+I made input boxes for:
++ First Name,
++ Last Name,
++ Street Address,
++ Zip Code,
++ Phone, and
++ Email.

-I created a checkbox list titled "Leadership Interests" with 4 options "Come to a march / rally", "Help out with youth voter registration", "Talk to other folks about these issues", "Help out with a political campaign".
+I created a checkbox list titled "Leadership Interests" with 4 options:
++ "Come to a march / rally",
++ "Help out with youth voter registration",
++ "Talk to other folks about these issues",
++ "Help out with a political campaign".

-I created another checkbox list titled "Issue Interest" with 4 options "Housing rights", "Workers rights", "Restorative Justice", "Families and Comunities".
+I created another checkbox list titled "Issue Interest" with 4 options:
++ "Housing rights",
++ "Workers rights",
++ "Restorative Justice",
++ "Families and Comunities".

 I created another checkbox list titled "Canvasser" with 4 options.